textpotential/bibliarchic/chapt5.md

 As we have seen with a close look at the XML of DBL bibles, DBL can not be reduced to simply a data or content source for bible interfaces, it is an interface of its own.
 Yet, the vast collaborative capacities afforded by the myriad ways to translate DBL XML into different media interfaces, working with the structural elements of the DBL interface, resists the ability of DBL to dictate or determine use of this bible interface.
-One of the ways in which DBL attempts to mitigate these anarchic tendencies of its bible interface is to closely control who can be a library card holder, hence to have a high level of control over users of the interface.
+One of the ways in which DBL attempts to mitigate these anarchic affordances of its bible interface is to closely control who can be a library card holder, hence to have a high level of control over users of the interface.
 The DBL bible interface is decidedly not public.
 A user, which in this case is an institution such as American Bible Society or YouVersion, has to be a library card holder (LCH) in the DBL, which they also refer to as publishers, and abide by the licensing requirements of a given bible in order to have the ability to download and use a release bundle from DBL.
 The criteria for becoming a LCH include